Outlook for Windows

-Outlook for Windows (also referred to as Outlook (new) or New Outlook) is an email client and personal information manager developed by Microsoft.
-It is a replacement of the preloaded Windows Mail, Calendar apps and the contact management People app on Windows 10 and 11 and is preinstalled with all versions of Windows 11 since October 2023 (beginning with version 23H2) and Windows 10 since February 2025.
+Outlook for Windows (also referred to as New Outlook) is an email client and personal information manager developed by Microsoft.
+It is a replacement for the preloaded Windows Mail and the contact management Windows People app on Windows 10 and 11 and is preinstalled with all versions of Windows 11 since October 2023 (beginning with version 23H2) and Windows 10 since January 2025 (starting with KB5050081).

 History

 Outlook for Windows was outlined under Microsoft's 'One Outlook' plan, with testing starting in 2022.
 In September 2023, Microsoft started transitioning users of the previous apps to the new Outlook.
 It was released on the Microsoft Store that month, although it remained in preview status for enterprise and education users.

 Features

 Outlook for Windows is a web app based on the WebView2 runtime, and builds on features found in Outlook on the web.
 It still lacks some features from Microsoft Outlook (which Microsoft refers to as Classic Outlook in this context), such as support for .pst files, which is due to be added at a future date.

 The free version includes advertising and allows IMAP accounts to be set up.
 It does not support iCloud aliases, but it is able to work offline.